 Free and Low-Cost Activities

 Head to local parks for a walk or picnic, or check out free events at libraries, like book clubs or movie nights.
 Many museums offer free admission days for seniors.
 If you’re in a rural area, look for nearby hiking trails or community festivals—small towns often host free concerts or craft fairs.
-These activities keep frugal living at 60 lively and fun.
+These activities keep life after 60 lively and fun.

 Hobbies and Socializing